Shagital/twitter-spam-blocker/README.md

-# netflix-suggest
+# twitter-spam-blocker
-A Chrome extension to suggest netflix movies based on user viewing history
+A Chrome extension that helps hide/remove unwanted contents from your twitter feed